 Endocannabinoid receptors are found in the pain processing areas of the brain.
 “Anandamide (an endocannabinoid) has been shown to target some of the same signaling pathways as triptans, a class of medications primarily used in the treatment of migraines and cluster headaches.
 This supports the therapeutic potential of cannabinoids in the treatment of migraine,” explained Rosalia Yoon, a cannabis research scientist for Toronto-based Apollo Cannabis Clinics, which advises patients and conducts studies on medical marijuana.

-The review also points out that CBD can suppress the release of cytokines and chemokines, which are linked to inflammatory pain, and modulate the immune cell system.
-The modulation of the ECS with cannabinoids could offer a tolerable and pharmacologically sound treatment for migraines; however, the study’s authors expressed the need for further studies to explore the mechanisms by which this occurs.
+The review also points out that CBD can suppress the release of certain proteins, which are linked to inflammatory pain and modulate the immune cell system.
+The modulation of the ECS with cannabinoids could offer a tolerable and pharmacologically sound treatment for migraines; however, the study's authors expressed the need for further studies to explore the mechanisms by which this occurs.

 There is clinical evidence that suggests this hypothesis could hold validity.
-A study published in June 2007 in the journal Neuropsychopharmacology showed evidence of depressed anandamide (AEA) levels in the cerebrospinal fluid of migraine sufferers.
-Low AEA levels are a possible indication of an impaired ECS.
+A 2007 study published in the journal “Neuropsychopharmacology” showed evidence of depressed anandamide levels in the cerebrospinal fluid of migraine sufferers.
+Low anandamide levels are a possible indication of an impaired ECS.
 These findings point to cannabinoids as a potential therapy for chronic migraine sufferers.

 Shelly Schneider, 39, is the president of a busy CBD e-commerce store and a mother.
-She first began to experience migraines while she was in college in 2003, which she attributes as resulting from ongoing stress and tension.
+She first began to experience migraines while she was in college in 2003, which she attributes to ongoing stress and tension.

 Schneider had traditionally relied on Tylenol to help manage her migraines.
 She began taking CBD oil for cholesterol but realized it was also alleviating her migraines.
 “When I realized it was also helping with my migraines, I was sold,” she told Weedmaps News.